Scholarships and Incentives

 Summer Staff Job Descriptions

-Unlike camp, however, there are no “specialists” on USY Summer Programs.
-Therefore, USY Summer Program staff people are expected to plan and carry out many of these “specialties.”
+Unlike camp, however, there are no “specialists” on USY Summer Experience.
+Therefore, USY Summer Experience staff people are expected to plan and carry out many of these “specialties.”
 Ability to handle many varied responsibilities in a time-sensitive environment is a definite plus.

-USY Summer Program Staff people are expected to conduct themselves as role models in all that they do.
+USY Summer Experience staff people are expected to conduct themselves as role models in all that they do.
 This relates to the Jewish educational aspects of the trip as well as the seemingly secular aspects of the trip.
-Summer Program Staff must display a commitment to Conservative Judaism, Shabbat and Kashrut, both during the summer as well as in their own lives.
+Summer Experience staff must display a commitment to Conservative Judaism, Shabbat and Kashrut, both during the summer as well as in their own lives.
 It is important that staff members are comfortable serving as a role model, since the teens we work with are at a critical juncture in their lives, where they may look to your actions for guidance in making decisions about themselves.

 USY Israel Trips